marcoms/libcryptick/readme.md

 libcryptick provides a simple interface, with only a few public functions and types defined.
 The library stores currency exchange rates as both integers and real numbers, allowing you to preform easy and precise calculations on the results.

+## work in progress

+Do note that this is not a finished library by any means.
+Currently only Linux is supported, and relies on a `/etc/libcryptick/` directory for configuration files to be stored in, which must be created manually.
+In the future perhaps a repo will be created containing a few sample configuration files to get started with.
+Who knows.

 ## dependencies

 * [libcurl](http://curl.haxx.se/libcurl/)